AI in B2B sales, end to end

 CRM update: Automatic, complete

-Next step: Determined by manager's judgment on available info
+Next step: Determined by the manager's judgment on available info

 Next step: AI-recommended based on qualification signals